carla-simulator/carla/Docs/tuto_A_map_customization.md

 ### BP_Sky

 This blueprint groups all the weather parameters.
-It can be loaded into the scene when there is no CARLA server running, and used to easily test different configurations before setting a new default weather.
+It can be loaded into the scene when there is no CARLA server running, and used to ea test different configurations before setting a new default weather.

 __1. Find the BP_Sky__ in `Content/Carla/Blueprints/Weather`.